bpmn-io/bpmn.io/src/blog/2025/002-ditching-the-xml-in-bpmn.md

   </p>
 </div>

-Sharing your BPMN 2.0 diagram in the imagined world is just one "share" button press away, embeds into your favorite tools, to super-power your favorite workflows.
+Sharing your BPMN 2.0 diagram in the imagined world is just one "share" button press away, embeds into your favorite tools, and super-powers your favorite workflows.

 <div class="figure">
   <img src="{{ assets }}/attachments/blog/2025/002-whatsup-based-development.png">
   <p class="caption">
-    Images can be embedded everywhere and can freely be interchanged.
+    Embed your BPMN 2.0 on image diagrams everywhere.
   </p>
 </div>